310mc/https-310mc.github.io-tl/source/_posts/feature_scout/staying_true_to_myself.md

 “Hello, everyone…!
 I’m Takamine Midori, also known as Ryusei Green from Ryuseitai.”

-“My teammates aren’t here with me right now, so I’m feeling pretty nervous on my own here, but… I hope to make the place exciting with all the mascots here.”
+“My teammates aren’t with me right now, so I’m feeling pretty nervous on my own here, but… I hope to make the place exciting with all the mascots here.”

 “Alright, let’s start by introducing the mascots.
 First we have Alien Tomato, who—”